ably/ably-chat-swift/README.md

 ### Retrieving online members

-You can get the complete list of currently online or present members, their state and data, by calling the `presence#get` method which returns a list of the presence messages, where each message contains the most recent data for a member:
+You can get the complete list of currently online or present members, their state and data, by calling the `presence.get()` method which returns a list of the presence messages, where each message contains the most recent data for a member:

 ```swift